Award-winning response to challenge of stroke

-Know the risk factors
+Know the risk factors of stroke

 - Cigarette smoking (doubles the risk)

 - Being overweight

-- High cholesterol and/or high blood pressure
+- Having high cholesterol and/or high blood pressure

 - Lack of physical activity